cairo-book/cairo-book/src/ch06-03-paths-for-referring-to-an-item-in-the-module-tree.md

 A path can take two forms:

-- An _absolute path_ is a full path starting from a crate root, in Rust you use the `crate` keyword to start an absolute path, in Cairo absolute paths are not implemented yet.
+- An _absolute path_ is a full path starting from the crate module, in Cairo, absolute paths starts by the identifier of the crate module.
 - A _relative path_ starts depends on the current module and uses `super`, or an identifier in the current module.

 Both absolute and relative paths are followed by one or more identifiers